kylenguyen/wallet-app/README.md

 ## Overview

-The Order History Service provides RESTful APIs for interacting with order history data:
+The wallet-app provides RESTful APIs for managing customers wallets including:

-*   Retrieving individual order details.
-*   Listing orders for a specific customer.
-*   Filtering and sorting orders based on various criteria (e.g., date, status).

-This service is built using Go and is optimized for deployment on Google Cloud Run, leveraging its serverless and autoscaling capabilities.
+*   Getting Wallet Balance
+*   Deposit money
+*   Withdrawing money
+*   Transfer money to another wallet
+*   Retrieve past transactions of a wallet

+This project excluding user authentication & authorisation but is designed to be able to support this if needed in future.

 ## Getting Started